sheth7/sheth7.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate at Purdue University's [Innovation Science Laboratory](https://engineering.purdue.edu/Innovation/about/innoscience).
 My work focuses on better understanding the tension between risk management and growth in enterprises with the objective of building resilient organizations.
-Specific research interests include understanding enterprise risks as complex networks and pursuing systematic, repeatable innovation using our lab's innovation toolkit.
+Specific research interests include understanding enterprise risks as complex networks and pursuing systematic, repeatable innovation using the Innovation Science lab's innovation toolkit.

 {{% alert note %}}
-A proposal to study enterprise risk management using complexity theory is currently in review at the National Science Foundation.
+A proposal to study enterprise risk management using complexity theory is currently under review at the National Science Foundation.
 {{% /alert %}}